 When Can a Company Be Held Liable for Wrongful Death Cases?

-When Is a Company Liable for Wrongful Death?
+Home / Terry’s Tips / When Can a Company Be Held Liable for Wrongful Death Cases?

 When you think about wrongful death, you might think of one individual causing the death of another.
 However, there are some cases when the liable party is a company – anywhere from a small business to a major corporation.